Dima-Bulavenko/python-cheat-sheet/README.md

   elements and website content.
 * [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS) - Provides the styling of the HTML content.
 * [Balsamiq](https://balsamiq.com/) - Wireframing software used to plan and design website templates.
-* [GitPod](https://gitpod.io/) - An open source developer platform for remote development.
-Used to edit and build the website.
 * [GitHub](https://github.com/) - An online host for web and software development projects.
 Used to store the repository and deploy the finished website.
 * [Git](https://git-scm.com/) - Software for tracking changes to files.
 Used with GitPod to add, commit and push code changes to the repository on GitHub.
-* [Affinity Photo](https://affinity.serif.com/en-gb/photo/) - A photo editing app available through the Apple store used to design and create graphics for the site.
-* [Apple Notes](https://www.icloud.com/notes) - A simple Apple app used to write and plan copy and content for the website.
 * [Slack](https://www.icloud.com/notes) - An online messaging program designed for workplace collaboration.
 Used for advice and guidance from peers and tutors.
+* [Highlight code](https://highlightjs.org/) was used to highlight and style python code.
+* [ChatGPT](https://chat.openai.com/) was used to create readable and sensible text and to create similar pages using code structure template.

 [Back to top](<#contents>)